 Mark, a company director from Kent has won a legal battle with the help of Bott and Co after suffering a life changing accident when a transit van cut in front of him while out cycling in January 2019.

-The 38 year old’s life was turned upside down as a result of the accident, which left him with multiple injuries, needing surgery and unable to ride his bike.
+The 38 year old’s life was turned upside down as a result of the bike accident, which left him with multiple injuries, needing surgery and unable to ride his bike.

 Mark said: “My life as I knew it stopped that day.
 The accident wiped out everything, all my hard work just gone in an instant.”

 Prior to the accident, Mark weighed 26.5 stone and cycling was a big part of his effort to turn around his life, get in shape and lose the pounds.